 Homemade ice cream is an art in itself because you need the right combination of cream, milk and eggs to create a nice balance, without it tasting overly fatty, leaving a coating on your tongue.
 You can also be too cautious with your ice cream base and use too light of cream and milk, which tends to resemble ice milk, instead of ice cream.

 One of the questions about making ice cream, is should you use stabilizers or not?
 Xanthan Gum is a popular thickener, which helps the ice cream stay creamier after being stored in a home freezer.
 Too much of it and yuck, it tastes gummy!
 But, adding just a pinch or so, creates a nicely thickened creamy treat that can be stored at home.

 This recipe for Mocha Double Chocolate Chunk Ice Cream, I adapted from King Arthur Flour magazine.
 The mocha flavor comes from espresso powder, which is cooked in the cream base.
 I just love the light coffee-chocolate combination and the chunks — well…over the top!
 I hope you will make a batch this summer!

 1 1/2 cups whole milk

 2 tablespoons espresso powder, not instant coffee

 3/4 cup sugar

 1/4 teaspoon salt

-1/4 teaspoon xanthan gum, found in most grocery stores
+1/4 teaspoon xanthan gum, found online or finer grocery stores

 1 large brownie or 4 small chocolate cookies